Blog

 Most companies add schema to a few pages manually and call it done.
 That works until you publish 50 new blog posts, relaunch your product pages, or restructure your site.
 Then your schema breaks, Google stops reading it, and AI systems ignore you.

 Start with validation.
-Google's Rich Results Test and Schema Markup Validator catch syntax errors, but they're manual tools.
+Google's structured data documentation covers the Rich Results Test and Schema Markup Validator, which catch syntax errors, but they're manual tools.
 You need automated checks that run every time content publishes.
 Set up monitoring that flags missing required properties, deprecated schema types, or markup that doesn't match your page content.

 Error monitoring is separate from validation.
 Your schema might be technically valid but still wrong.
 A product price changes, but the schema still shows the old price.
 An author leaves, but their byline stays in Article schema.
 AI systems trust structured data until they find mismatches.
 Then they stop citing you.

 The fix is connecting schema to your CMS.
 When a product price updates, schema updates.
 When you publish a new FAQ, FAQPage markup generates automatically.
+A minimal integration pattern looks like this: a CMS webhook fires on publish or update, a build step regenerates the page's JSON-LD from the source-of-truth fields (price, author, FAQ items), the new markup runs through Google's validation API, and only valid output gets pushed to the live page.
 Manual schema maintenance doesn't scale past 20 pages.

 Search engines change how they interpret schema.
 Properties get deprecated.
 New required fields get added.
 Regular validation catches these changes before they tank your AI search visibility.

-Maintouch treats structured data the same way we treat everything else in technical SEO: find the problem, fix it automatically, keep it working.
+Maintouch treats structured data the same way we treat everything else in technical SEO automation: find the problem, fix it automatically, keep it working.

 The system audits your site for missing or broken schema.
 JSON-LD syntax errors, missing required properties, schema that doesn't match your actual content.
 Same checks Google runs, but automated.